Certificate of Recognition® Program

 COR® Certification meets the requirements of the WorkplaceNL PRIME practice incentive criteria, for the construction industry.

 Construction firms must be fully COR® certified and in good standing on December 31st of any given year, to be eligible for a PRIME practice incentive refund for that year.

 Provincial Government Policy

 With the inception of the NLCSA in 1996 and the establishment of the Certificate of Recognition® (COR®) program in 1997, the Government of Newfoundland & Labrador saw the value of COR®, to themselves as purchasers, and also to the employers and workers of the COR® certified companies.
-It then introduced Provincial government policy (effective January 1, 1999 and still in effect today), which states that all firms bidding on government-funded construction contracts of any value must have a valid letter of Good Standing under COR® Program, as issued by the NLCSA.
+It then introduced Provincial government policy (effective January 1, 1999), which stated that all firms bidding on government-funded construction contracts of any value must have a valid letter of Good Standing under the COR® Program, as issued by the NLCSA.
+The policy has since been amended to specify that the Letter of Good Standing must indicate achievement of full COR® certification.
+Letters of Good Standing stating – “Audit Pending” will no longer be accepted.
 The policy also applies to any firms outside the province bidding on such contracts.
 Other public and private sector organizations, including many general contractors, also require COR® status from companies when purchasing construction services.